Does your creativity have you going through life feeling like a square peg trying to fit into a round hole?

 Simply put, you will do best when you’re working from your natural talents, or “zone of genius” as Gay Hendricks calls it in his book “Take the Big Leap.”

-You’re not struggling all the time, because you’re embracing who you really are and what you’re really good at.
+When you’re doing what you love, you’re not struggling all the time.
+You’re embracing who you really are and what you’re good at.

-I never understood why she couldn’t simply look at an item in a store and know.
-I could, and it wasn’t even my skirt.
-I didn’t have to memorize all the individual colors in her wardrobe, I just knew what they looked like because I had seen her rushing off to work in the morning.
+I never understood why she couldn’t simply look at an item in a store and remember the colors of what she had to match.
+It would always be obvious to me from memory whether the red was off, or it was the wrong blue, etc. I didn’t have to memorize all the individual colors in her wardrobe, I just knew what they looked like because I had seen her rushing off to work in the morning.

 I assumed everyone, except my mother, could remember colors or know which ones went together.
 Turns out they can’t!

-By the way, I couldn’t sit here and explain how a color wheel works to you, but that’s never stopped me from choosing colors for a client.
+By the way, I can’t fully explain how a color wheel works from memory.
+But that’s never stopped me from choosing colors for a client.

 I was even called “As color conscious as Matisse” in a magazine cover story years ago.